xyliatgithub/EN650.601/assignment1/README.md

 ## Submission Instructions
 - This assignment is due on October 8th (Monday) 11:59 PM.
 - You will work in a group for this assignment.
 We will discuss team selecting in class.
-- Submit your results for both of labs at BlackBoard in one PDF file.
+- Submit your results for both labs at BlackBoard in one PDF file.
-- Only one report is needed for a group.
+- Only one report is needed from a group.
 - Please list group members in your report explicitly.
-- Please type.
+- Please type your solutions.
 In general NO hand-written report is accepted.